Carrefour-Group/elastic-phenix-operator/README.md

         }
       }
     }
+EOF
 ```

-An example of an `ElasticTemplate`:
+## Creating an elastictemplate

+When creating an `ElasticTemplate`, you should reference the elasticsearch server URI from the secret created before:
+**/!\\ Secret should be in the same namespace, otherwise you will get an error /!\\**

 ```
+cat <<EOF | kubectl apply -n elastic-phenix-operator-system -f -
 apiVersion: elastic.carrefour.com/v1alpha1
 kind: ElasticTemplate
 metadata:
   name: invoice-template
-  namespace: elasticsearch-dev
+  namespace: elastic-phenix-operator-system
 spec:
   templateName: invoice
   elasticURI:
     secretKeyRef:
+      name: elasticsearch-cluster-secret
       key: uri
-      name: elasticsearch-cluster-secret
   numberOfShards: 5
-  numberOfReplicas: 3
+  numberOfReplicas: 1
   order: 1
   model: |-
     {